 All Original Written and Photographic content is Copyright MEL BIRNKRANT

 Out in front, five massive Indians, resembling sarcophagi from King Tut's Tomb, stood in a row.
-Each was wrapped in a blanket with his arms folded, and each blanket was painted differently with bold Indian designs.
+Each was wrapped in a blanket with his arms folded beneath it, and each blanket was painted differently with bold Indian designs.
 The Indians were made of concrete too.
-An old photo shows my mother and me, standing next to one of them, in winter, when I was only three.
+An old photo shows my mother and me standing next to one of them in winter, when I was only four.

-In those days, the Indians were repainted every spring; and admiring their shiny new coats of paint seemed like an important annual event.
+In those days, the Indians were repainted every spring; and admiring their shiny new coats of paint seemed like an important annual event to me.
 But, as I grew older I began to notice that the repainting had come to an end.
 Neglected, over the years, their final paint job faded, and the concrete Indians began to crumble.
 First, small chips and cracks appeared.
 Then chunks of them, broken feathers and a nose or two dropped to the ground.
 Eventually, one even lost his head.
-The giant Teepee, too, with its once bright Indian markings, faded and deteriorated, until what was once a source of wonderment to me, became an object of ridicule.
+The giant Teepee, too, with its once bright Indian markings, faded and deteriorated, until what was once a source of wonderment to me, became an object of ridicule and jest.

 But the vast interior, which resembled an enormous cave, never changed, nor did the food.
 The inner walls appeared to be hewn of rock, hung with moss.
 And the ceilings, beams, and other trim, as well as the tables and chairs were fashioned from rustic logs.
 The railings, that guided one along the cafeteria line, were slender saplings, polished to a glowing patina by the touch of countless hands.
 They led, across the rocky floor, past the gleaming showcases of food, which were the only modern elements in this, otherwise, ancient world.